swiftlang/swift-evolution/proposals/NNNN-module-aliasing-for-disambiguation.md

 As with the first scenario, the Utils modules are conflicting, so we need to perform the steps 1-2 above.
 Then we need to build module Game by applying `-module-alias Utils=GameUtils`, so that the references to Utils in source files of module Game are compiled as GameUtils without making any source changes.
 The compiler invocation command to build Game then is `swiftc -module-name Game -module-alias Utils=GameUtils ...`.
 App can then import module Game and any of the renamed Utils as needed.

-As seen above, module aliasing can be done directly via a compiler invocation command, but most users do not interact with the command directly.
-Thus we plan to provide an easier access via new build configs which can be adopted by any build systems; in particular, we will focus on how it can be adopted via SwiftPM, described in a later section.
+As seen above, module aliasing can be done directly via compiler invocation flags.
+However, most users use high-level build systems rather than interacting with the command line directly.
+We will describe how this feature can be adopted in SwiftPM in a later section.

 ## Detailed design